tenuki/amd2pdf/README.md

 ### Nodejs

- 1. You must have installed or installa `nodejs` for your platform
+You must have installed or installa `nodejs` for your platform with the following modules (with the following minimal version) :

- 1. remark-toc-stdin: `npm install -g remark-toc-stdin@0.2.0` (or `npm upgrade remark-toc-stdin`)
+ * markdown-it: 12.0.2
+ * markdown-it-anchor: 6.0.0
+ * markdown-it-table-of-contents: 0.5.1
+ * strip-bom: 4.0.0

 ## Usage